tylermercer/personal-website/src/content/posts/software/-unlaunching.md

 Matuschak, being a researcher whose intended output is research-informed software, had good reason to want to reconcile this tension between two projects.
 Did I?
 ## Explore and exploit

-In ["Almost everyone I’ve met would be well-served thinking more about what to focus on"](https://www.henrikkarlsson.xyz/p/multi-armed-bandit), writer Henrik Karlsson unpacks a different tension---the tradeoffs between exploring new paths forward and following a known good one.
+In his essay ["Almost everyone I’ve met would be well-served thinking more about what to focus on"](https://www.henrikkarlsson.xyz/p/multi-armed-bandit), writer Henrik Karlsson unpacks another tension---the tradeoffs between exploring new paths forward and following a known good one.

 Drawing from probability theory, Karlsson describes what is known as the _multi-armed bandit problem_.
 In it, a gambler plays a slot machine (known as a "one-armed bandit"), but this machine is different than most.
 This is a "multi-armed bandit"---a slot machine with many levers, each of which gives a different likelihood of a payout.